-Discover when it's appropriate to write a thank you letter in the job interviewing process as well as what format to use to make an impression.
+Discover when it's appropriate to write a thank you letter in the job interview process as well as what format to use to make an impression.
 Here is how to write a thank you letter for an interview.

-Write and Format Your Interview Thank You LetterCompleting the job interviewing process is tedious and tiresome, but even after your interview is concluded, one final step remains, the thank you letter.
+Write and Format Your Interview Thank You LetterCompleting the job interview process is tedious and tiresome, but even after your interview is concluded, one final step remains, the thank you letter.
 Expressing your gratitude is crucial to perfect a polite image and solidify a conclusion to an interview.
 Small gestures made now can pay off big later when one of these people gives you a job.

 Career Help Center

-Step by Step Guide to Write a Thank You Letter for an Interview
+Step-by-Step Guide to Writing a Thank You Letter for an Interview

 - Why Write a Thank You Letter?

-You may be wondering why the interviewing process requires the additional step of composing a thank you note.
+You may be wondering why the interview process requires the additional step of composing a thank you note.
 Perhaps you were considering just skipping it, especially if your interview went poorly.
 Thank you letters are necessary to introduce yourself as a courteous and professional individual.
 The writing should demonstrate your appreciation for the company's interest in you and the time they spent on you.